SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

 * Programming using objects.
 * These objects are constructed from what are called "classes", which we can think of like a blueprint.
 We call these objects created from classes "instances".
 * The aim is to make classes abstract and modular.
-* Javascript doesnt have a support for classes.
+* Javascript doesn't have a support for classes.
     * We mimic the classes by using objects and functions.

 ### Constructor functions